Key Themes from the Belhar Worship Service Collection

 Here is a collection of building blocks for a series of worship services based on key themes from the Belhar Confession

 The Belhar Confession has its roots in the struggle against apartheid in Southern Africa.
 This “outcry of faith” and “call for faithfulness and repentance” was first drafted in 1982 and was adopted by the synod of the Dutch Reformed Mission Church in South Africa in 1986 as one of its standards of unity.
 In 1994 the Dutch Reformed Mission Church and the Dutch Reformed Church in Africa united to form the Uniting Reformed Church in Southern Africa (URCSA).
 The Belhar Confession has become part of the global Reformed confessional basis for many denominations.
 In 2010 it was adopted as a doctrinal standard in the Reformed Church in America.
-In 2012 the synod of the Christian Reformed Church adopted it as an Ecumenical Faith Declaration.
+In 2012 the synod of the Christian Reformed Church adopted it as an Ecumenical Faith Declaration, and in 2017 reclassified it as a Contemporary Testimony.

 Each service here contains statements from the considered portions of the Belhar Confession.